zalando-nakadi/nakadi-manual/README.md

 ### Why Nakadi?

 The goal of Nakadi is to enable convenient development of event-driven applications and asynchronous microservices by allowing producers to publish streams of event data to multiple consumers, without direct integration.
-It does this by exposing a [HTTP API](/api/nakadi-event-bus-api.yaml) to let microservices to maintain their boundaries and not force a particular technology dependency on producers and consumers - if you can speak HTTP you can use Nakadi.
+It does this by exposing an [HTTP API](/api/nakadi-event-bus-api.yaml) to let microservices maintain their boundaries and not force a particular technology dependency on producers and consumers.
+If you can speak HTTP, you can use Nakadi.

 Operations is also a factor behind Nakadi's design.
 Managing upgrades to systems like Kafka becomes easier when technology sits behind an API and isn't a shared dependency between microservices.
 Asychronous event delivery can be a simpler overall option for a microservice architecture compared to synchronized and deep call paths that have to be mitigated with caches, bulkheads and circuit breakers.